tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

 ## Wrapping Up

-Now that we have the Domain Controller running, we&#8217;ve created some accounts, and we have joined our first database server to the domain, it&#8217;s time to switch focus back to our database server for a while.
+Now that we have the Domain Controller running, we've created some accounts, and we have joined our first database server to the domain, it's time to switch focus back to our database server for a while.
 Upcoming weeks will focus on some administrative tasks, such as configuring database mail and alerts and building out some scripts to monitor current state and state-over-time values for a few critical performance indicators.

 <label>Additional Articles:</label>[Virtual Lab entry on the LTD Wiki][3]